Educational Material for High School Students

 By signing it, they make a commitment never to drive while impaired by alcohol, drugs or fatigue and never to get into a car with a driver who is or may be impaired.

-The Pacte pour la vie (PDF, 356.9 ko)This file does not meet the Web accessibility standard. document can be downloaded without the rest of the educational kit, printed and distributed to each student.
+The Pacte pour la vie (PDF, 356.9 KB) document can be downloaded and a copy can be printed and distributed to each student.

 Feel like organizing a bike day for young people between the ages of 10 and 14?
 The Guide d’organisation d’une randonnée à vélo avec des jeunes (Guide to Organizing a Bike Tour with Young People – in French only) will help you plan a successful day.